byq77/core2-mbed-template/README.md

 To flash firmware connect ST-LINK to debug connector of CORE2 and use `FLASH FIRMWARE WHEN BOOTLOADER (RELEASE)` or `FLASH FIRMWARE WHEN BOOTLOADER (DEBUG)` task.

 #### Building and uploading firmware (NO BOOTLOADER)
-> Before proceeding with the following steps make sure you conducted mass erase of the memory and made all flash memory sectors unprotected.
+> Before proceeding with the following steps make sure you conducted mass erase of the memory and made all flash memory sectors are write unprotected.

 If you do not want use the bootloader just remove this lines from mbed_app.json:
 ```json